Food Costing in Hospitality: Calculate Costs and Maximize Profits

 What software should I use for food costing?

-What's the difference between gross weight and net weight?
+What is the difference between gross weight and net weight?

-Stop losing money with manual food costing
+Stop losing money with manual costing

 All this included:

-Automatic food costing with AI
+Automatic costing with AI

 OCR for supplier invoices